SkatAI/epitadb/docs/02/3-database-design-normalization.md

 The tree table has many 2NF violations, since all the categorical columns are into a one to many (category has many trees) relation.

-2NF normalization tells us we should create a table for the categories.
+2NF normalization tells us we should create a table for all the categorical columns.

-But that feels overkill and instead of simplifying the logical structure of the data it complexifies it without clear gain
+But that feels overkill and instead of simplifying the logical structure of the data it complexifies it without clear gain.

-Keeping the categories in the tree table is a form of denormalization
+Keeping the categories in the tree table is a form of denormalization.

 ## When to apply 2NF to a categorical attribute ?